emyarod/discorcabot/src/modules/lastfm/README.md

 .similar <artist>
 ```

-Returns a list of similar artists and a percentage value of how closely the artists match, according to Last.fm.
+Returns a list of similar artists as well as a percentage value of how closely the artists match, according to Last.fm.

+**Arguments:**

+* `artist` an artist to compare on Last.fm

 #### Artist description